Ignat99/spq/README.md

 [Speed ​​through space and time](http://localhost/cgi-bin/abcd.pl?tpq=v_s&pq1=T&pq2=l1)

 [Ampère's force law](http://localhost/cgi-bin/abcd.pl?tpq=F&pq1=B&pq2=I&pq3=l1)

+# DEPENDENCIES

+abcd.pl and abcd_wiki.pl depends on the following modules

+CGI - Handle Common Gateway Interface requests and responses.

+Optional modules may be needed if you want to use some features (but are not required for a basic usage).

+Dependency-checks for additional features are performed at runtime.

+Most common modules you may want are:

+* Plugins for node.js programming language.

 # SUPPORT AND DOCUMENTATION

 [Group System of physical quantities of Plotnikov N. A. (SPQ)](https://groups.google.com/forum/#!topic/ignat/tqxhS3aDSXM).